Sharmi-1999/Sharmi-1999/README.md

 <br />
 <br />

-- 🔭 I’m currently pursuing B.Tech...
+- 👨‍🎓 I’m currently Majoring in Information Technology from Jalpaiguri Government Engineering College (Class of 2022).
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...